YSChan15/Facial-Recognition-and-Detection-Using-Augmented-Reality-Headset-with-Cloud-Server-and-SmartMesh-IP/Arduino_Measuring_System/README.md

 >**Please note that the GPS is intended for outdoor use.
 It is expected to have no signal when its being used indoors.**

->Please refer to the specifications of the datasheet of GPS for antenna compatibality.
+>Please refer to the specifications of the datasheet of GPS for antenna compatability.

 ## Before you start